They made elephant toothpaste. Moved like a river. Stirred up a batch of fake ice cream that actually looked delicious.

 In an adjacent room, the families’ children met with another group of Chapman students for a related program that showed them how to be wary of the flashy television ads for toys and snack foods.

-Palmyra parent Diana Cereceda especially enjoyed the parent comradery in the workshop, which was also presented in Spanish on the following day.
+Palmyra parent Diana Cereceda especially enjoyed the parent comradery in the workshop.

 “We’re all parents facing some of the same problems and we can have solutions together,” she said.

 The kids, however, might argue that the real fun played out in their room, where they enjoyed games, stories and a gooey craft connected to the evening’s theme.
 The “ice cream” they stirred up looked delicious, but it was mostly white glue mixed with starch and hair conditioner.
 As the evening ended, the kids delighted in pranking their parents with scoops of strawberry, mint and blueberry “ice cream.”

 No doubt, it was a buyer-beware lesson everyone will remember.